 Other names for plumeria include frangipani, nosegay, Hawaiian leis flowers, and Singapore graveyard flower.
-The flowers have five petals and are highly fragrant.
-Leaves are green, long and leathery.
+The waxy flowers have five petals and are highly fragrant.
 The sap is milky and poisonous.

 It can grow as a bush, tree, or indoors as a houseplant.
-Plumeria trees can grow 25 feet in height.
+Trees can grow 25 feet in height.

 How many colors of plumeria are there?

-There are many plumeria colors: shades of purple, red, pink, orange, yellow, cream and white.
+There are many colors: shades of purple, red, pink, orange, yellow, cream.
+There is also a variety with white flowers.
 Hybrids are often two colors.

 What are the different types of frangipani?